HarryEH/Hnefatafl/README.md

 # Hnefatafl
 The Viking Game

+To run the game, download and open in eclipse.
+Then run the Hnefatafl.java as an application, that is all.

 ## Questions and meeting points:

 We need to decide how to utilize the time that the other AI spends processing. - Can we assume that this will be 10 seconds?